 - Repeat offenses: If a person is charged with a Class B misdemeanor, a second offense may be charged as a Class A misdemeanor, which is a much more serious charge with a punishment of up to a $4000 fine and/or imprisonment of up to one year in a county jail.

 - Deferred adjudication: This is a sentencing alternative that your attorney may be able to get you for some misdemeanor offenses after a period of probation.
 It does not remove the record from your history and can be found on a background check by an employer or housing application.

-- Juvenile convictions: Often a teen will be sentenced to diversion, which is a type of informal probation that allows a juvenile to avoid probation officers.
+- Juvenile convictions: Often, a teen will be sentenced to diversion, a type of informal probation that allows a juvenile to avoid probation officers.
 You can learn more about juvenile law on the TDACC website.

 In Texas, you can ask to have your criminal record expunged after one year if you’ve been arrested, acquitted, or your case has been dismissed.
 If the person arrested is between 10 and 16 years old, they can be required to enter the juvenile justice system, which will not allow the arrest on their record after they are an adult.